pavas23/Machine-Learning/Assignment1/README.md

 # Linear Models For Regression And Classification

+In this assignment, we had to generate a synthetic dataset using a synthesizer,  implement the machine learning algorithms given below from scracth in Python, compare the performance of different machine learning models, and collect insights from our analysis by varying different parameters.

 ## ```Dataset```

 The Diabetes dataset given contains the following features.
 It is used to predict which patient is diabetic